vignesh-seven/jpeg-resaver/README.md

 Just drag the images you want to convert to .jpg

 ## Features
- - Move all output files to a new folder.
+ - Can output files to a new folder.
+ - Works with TIFF/PNG/JPG files (Flattens the image in case of TIFF).
- - Delete input images after converting.
+ - Can delete input images after converting.

 ## Why is this?
 There are already a lot of ways to solve this issue, so why did I make this?